-On the 23 November 2018, the Kaldor Centre hosted its fifth annual conference, entitled ‘Refugee Diplomacy: Negotiating protection in a changing world'’.
-Director Professor Jane McAdam opened the conference with this Year in Review presentation.
+On 26 November 2019, the Kaldor Centre hosted its sixth annual conference, entitled ‘Good decisions: Achieving fairness in refugee law, policy and practice.'
+Acting Director Professor Guy Goodwin Gill opened the conference with this Year in Review presentation.